PROFILE

 immediate division of Korea into two occupation

-zones, with the U.S. administering the southern
+zones, with the United States administering the

-This division was meant to be temporary until
+parallel.
+This division was meant to be

-arrange a trusteeship administration.
+Union, and China could arrange a trusteeship

-In December 1945, a conference was convened
+In December 1945, a conference was convened in

-in Moscow to discuss the future of Korea.
+Moscow to discuss the future of Korea.
 A

-5-year trusteeship was discussed, and a joint
+five-year trusteeship was discussed, and a joint

 Soviet-American commission was established.
 The